October 5-11, 2021

 Co-Leaders: Anne Strickland & Ian Perkins

 The extraordinary Arctic Island of Senja is called “Norway in miniature” because it harbors all the different landscapes of Norway, giving the best possible variety of choices when it comes to photography.
 As equally stunning as the more famous Lofoten, Senja offers the photographer new vistas and unique shots that you don’t have to jostle other photographers for on location.
-Although it is an island Senja has tons of beautiful lakes to get landscape reflections especially in the Fall with all the golden leaves and the snow-capped mountains in the far background.
-We will be staying on the jagged coastline of the northern part of the island with many fjords and jagged peaks.
-Finally, the Northern Lights will be in full swing by the time of our workshop.
+The traditional red huts will photogenically pop against the white snow.
+Our base is the rugged coastline of the northern part of the island with many fjords and jagged peaks.
+Hopefully, the Northern Lights will be in full swing by the time of our workshop.
 Because of it’s geomagnetic location right in the middle of the auroral oval, the Northern Lights often light up the entire sky!
-If the stunning landscapes are not enough, we will see mammals like reindeer, moose, humpback whales, orcas and seals.
+If the stunning landscapes are not enough, we may see mammals like reindeer, moose, humpback whales, orcas and seals.
 Birdlife includes sea eagles, golden eagles, falcons and migratory birds like swans and geese.

 WHAT’S INCLUDED - This tour is ALL INCLUSIVE